University-of-Delaware-IT-RCI/iptracking/README.md

     -h/--help                  Show this information
     -V/--version               Display program version
-    -p/--fifo <path>           Path to the fifo the daemon is monitoring (default /var/run/iptracking.fifo)
+    -s/--socket <path>         Path to the socket file the daemon is monitoring (default /var/run/iptracking.s)
-    -t/--timeout <int>         Timeout in seconds for open and write to the named pipe (default 5)
+    -t/--timeout <int>         Timeout in seconds for open and write to the socket file (default 5)

 (v0.0.1 built with GNU 40805 on May 21 2025 16:25:32)